Phase transition of the 3-majority opinion dynamics with noisy interactions: Introduction

+Our results show that the \threemaj dynamics is less resilient to noise compared to the \undecidedstate dynamics, despite allowing more communication per-round.
+Indeed, in \cite{dAmore2022undecidedSI} (conference version \cite{damore20}), it is demonstrated that the phase transition for the \undecidedstate dynamics has a threshold at \(p = 1/2\).\footnote{ We remark that in \cite{dAmore2022undecidedSI}, the threshold for the \undecidedstate dynamics is \(p' = 1/6\) and corresponds to \(p = 1/2\) in our model.
+In fact, in the cited work, each sampled opinion is non-noisy with probability $1-2p'$, otherwise it turns into the opposite opinion with probability $p'$ and into the undecided state with probability $p'$.
+This corresponds to a framework where with probability \(1 - 3p'\) the opinion is non-noisy, while with probability \( p = 3p'\) the received opinion is sampled u.a.r.\ among the possible ones.} In the \undecidedstate dynamics, at each round, each agent pulls a single neighboring opinion \(x\) uniformly at random.
+If the agent's former opinion \(y\) differs from \(x\), the agent becomes \emph{undecided}.
+Once undecided, the agent will adopt any subsequent opinion it encounters.

-We briefly recall the \undecidedstate dynamics: at each round, each agent pulls a single neighbor opinion $x$ u.a.r.
-If the agent former opinion $y$ is different from $x$, the agent becomes \emph{undecided}.
-If the agent is undecided, then it simply adopts any opinion it sees.
-This two-phases update-rule turns out to be more resilient to noise and, hence, a swarm of agents would benefit from it.
-In \cite{damore20}, the authors prove that the dynamics exhibits a similar phase transition for the noise probability $\punif = 1/2$.
-Below the threshold, the dynamics w.h.p.\ rapidly breaks the symmetry and converges in logarithmic time to a metastable phase of almost-consensus that lasts for polynomial time, in which the majority opinion exceeds the minority one by a bias of order of $ \myTheta{n} $.
-Above the threshold, no form of consensus is possible, since the bias keeps bounded by $\mybigo{\sqrt{n\log n}}$ for a polynomial number of rounds, w.h.p.
+The behavior of the \undecidedstate dynamics with noise is similar to the one of the \threemaj dynamics stated in the above theorem.
+If $p$ is below the threshold value, the dynamics w.h.p.\ rapidly breaks the symmetry and converges in logarithmic time to a metastable phase of almost-consensus.
+If otherwise $p$ is above the threshold, no form of consensus is possible, since the bias keeps bounded by $\mybigo{\sqrt{n\log n}}$ for a polynomial number of rounds, w.h.p.
+In comparison to our work, \cite{dAmore2022undecidedSI} do not find the precise value at the equilibrium point, but we believe that also the \undecidedstate dynamics has an equilibrium point if $p$ is below the threshold, as the authors show in the experimental section (\cite[Figure 1E]{dAmore2022undecidedSI}).

-Nevertheless, we remark that our work shows technical novelties compared to \cite{damore20}.
-A first difference lies in the fact that we find a precise equilibrium value $\biaseq$ that is attractive for the bias.
-Secondly, we characterize in detail what happens in the metastable almost-consensus phase: for every arbitrary small value $\varepsilon>0$, we prove that the bias oscillates in the interval $[(1-\varepsilon)\biaseq, (1+\varepsilon)\biaseq]$ for polynomial time w.h.p.
-Instead, in \cite{damore20} no precise equilibrium value is found, and in the metastable-almost consensus phase the bias lies in an interval of width $\Theta(n)$, without arbitrarily approaching an equilibrium state; nevertheless, we remark that we think the \undecidedstate process should behave in such a way.

-On the other hand, when the noise probability is above the threshold 1/3, we prove than no form of consensus is possible w.h.p.\ as in \cite{damore20}, but we also show that the majority opinion switches every $ \mybigo{\log n} $ rounds with constant probability.
-In order to prove this, some drift analysis results with super-martingale arguments are used \cite{lehre2014}.